Note: Due to the size of these files, a high-speed connection is best when accessing them.

 HILLIARDVILLE

-> Hilliardville Talk and Tour Learn about the woolen mill complex that was centered in this part of Manchester, which flourished under the Hilliard family into the 1930s.
+> E. Hilliard Obituary This flyer contains the obituary of Elisha Hilliard.
 Additional information on Hilliardville and the mills can be found in the Manchester Historical Society's web site, by clicking Hilliardville, Then and Now.

 HILLIARD MILLS